 There are many ways to get a windfall.
 Winning the lottery is the most obvious event that comes to mind, but this accounts for a very small percentage of individuals who have experienced a financial windfall.
+Other ways range from sports stars or entertainers signing a big contract to stock market windfalls for shareholders of a company that has successfully gone public.
 For most Canadians, however, the most likely sources of significant and abrupt gains of money are an inheritance, a settlement due to divorce or injury, the sale of a business, or an insurance payout.